Best Golf Mats

 Golf Mat Turf Material

 The next major thing to evaluate your mat for is the material itself.
-As mentioned before, turf has changed a lot over the last two decades and only become more like it is on the course than those old mats of the past.
-You want the surface to feel like real grass as much as possible!
+As mentioned before, golf hitting mats have changed a lot over the last two decades and only become more like it is on the course than those old mats of the past.

 Remember, you want to find a mat that makes it feel as if you’re on the golf course to give you the best practice session.
 The last thing you want is a mat that hides bad shots or gives you a wrist injury.
 Luckily, you don’t have to worry about that as we only selected the best picks for this list that were highly reviewed by fellow golfers.